 Most EU MSs started to examine 5G strategic issues through public consultations, often followed by 5G strategy documents in 2016 or 2017.
 The 5G strategies generally result from a national broadband strategy defined earlier in 2015 or 2016 and lasting up to 2020.
+These strategies are being extended or renewed for the 2021-2023 period.

-In order to facilitate a consistent approach across Europe, the European Commission has published in November 2018 a Report summarising the best practices and common elements that could be considered for national 5G strategies.
+In order to facilitate a consistent approach across Europe, the European Commission has published in November 2018 a Report4 summarising the best practices and common elements that could be considered for national 5G strategies.
 The work done with experts from EU Member States covers key issues that range from deployment targets, spectrum and small cells to public financing programmes and 5G innovation support.